monetr/legal/EULA.md

 permitted by license, or permit the use, copying, or installation by more users, or on more computers than the number permitted by license.

-You may not decompile, "reverse-engineer", disassemble, or otherwise attempt to derive the source code for the Software Product.

 ## Restrictions on Alteration
 You may not modify the Software Product or create any derivative work of the Software Product or its accompanying documentation.
 Derivative works include but are not limited to translations.